 Moon Surana, CFA has been a portfolio manager since 2015 and an analyst since 2009.
 As an analyst, she focuses on financials companies.
 Ms. Surana graduated from Manipal Institute of Technology in 2005 and received an MS in Financial Engineering from the University of Michigan in 2008.
 She joined Harding Loevner in 2009.
-Ms. Surana serves as a portfolio manager for the Global Equity Portfolio, Global Equity Research Portfolio, International Equity Research Portfolio, and Emerging Markets Research Portfolio.
+Ms. Surana serves as a portfolio manager for the Global Equity Portfolio, the Global Equity Research Portfolio, the International Equity Research Portfolio, and the Emerging Markets Research Portfolio.
+Ms. Surana has held her position with the Global Equity Portfolio since January 2022, the Global Equity Research Portfolio since December 2016, the International Equity Research Portfolio since December 2015, and the Emerging Markets Research Portfolio since December 2016.

 Patrick Todd, CFA has been a portfolio manager since 2017 and an analyst since 2012 when he joined Harding Loevner.
 As an analyst, he focuses on health care and real estate companies.
 Mr. Todd graduated from Harvard University in 2002 and received an MBA in Applied Value Investing from Columbia Business School in 2011.
-Mr. Todd serves as a portfolio manager for the International Equity Portfolio.
+Mr. Todd serves as a portfolio manager for the International Equity Portfolio, the International Developed Markets Equity Portfolio, and the International Carbon Transition Equity Portfolio.
+Mr. Todd has held his position with the International Equity Portfolio since January 2017, the International Developed Markets Equity Portfolio since September 2022, and the International Carbon Transition Equity Portfolio since December 2022

 Anix Vyas, CFA has been a portfolio manager since 2018 and an analyst since 2013.
 As an analyst, he focuses on industrials and materials companies.
 Mr. Vyas graduated from Fordham University in 2002 and received an MBA in Finance from University of Pennsylvania, the Wharton School, in 2010.
 He joined Harding Loevner in 2013.
 Mr. Vyas serves as a co-lead portfolio manager for the International Small Companies Portfolio.
+Mr. Vyas has held his position with the International Small Companies Portfolio since April 2018.

 Andrew West, CFA has been a portfolio manager since 2014 and an analyst since 2006.
 From 2011 to 2019, he also served as Manager of Investment Research.
 As an analyst, he focuses on consumer discretionary and industrials companies.
 Mr. West graduated from the University of Central Florida in 1991 and received an MBA in Finance and International Business from New York University, Leonard N. Stern School of Business, in 2003.
 He joined Harding Loevner in 2006.
-Mr. West serves as a co-lead portfolio manager for the International Equity Portfolio.
+Mr. West serves as a co-lead portfolio manager for the International Equity Portfolio and as a portfolio manager for the International Developed Markets Equity Portfolio and the International Carbon Transition Equity Portfolio.
+Mr. West has held his position with the International Equity Portfolio since June 2014, the International Developed Markets Equity Portfolio since September 2022, and the International Carbon Transition Equity Portfolio since December 2022.

 Wenting Shen, CFA has been a portfolio manager for the Chinese Equity Portfolio since its inception in 2020 and an analyst at the Adviser since 2016.
 Ms. Shen graduated from Peking University in 2009 and received an MBA from UCLA Anderson School of Management in 2014.
 She joined Harding Loevner in 2016.
 Prior to joining Harding Loevner, Ms. Shen was an equity analyst at Del Rey Global Investors, LLC from 2014 to 2016.
 Ms. Shen serves as a co-lead portfolio manager for the Chinese Equity Portfolio.
+Ms. Shen has held her position with the Chinese Equity Portfolio since December 2020.